2018–19 Evansville Purple Aces women's basketball team

-The 2018–19 Evansville Purple Aces women's basketball team represents the University of Evansville during the 2018–19 NCAA Division I women's basketball season.
-The Purple Aces, led by third year head coach Matt Ruffing, play their home games at Meeks Family Fieldhouse and were members of the Missouri Valley Conference.
-They finished the season 4–26, 2–16 in MVC play to finish in last place.
+The 2018–19 Evansville Purple Aces women's basketball team represented the University of Evansville during the 2018–19 NCAA Division I women's basketball season.
+The Purple Aces, led by third-year head coach Matt Ruffing, played their home games at Meeks Family Fieldhouse in Evansville, Indiana and were members of the Missouri Valley Conference (MVC).
+They finished the season 4–26, 2–16 in MVC play, to finish in last place.
 They lost in the first round of the Missouri Valley women's tournament to Loyola–Chicago.